ang-zeyu/infisearch/docs/src/getting_started.md

 This page assumes the following use case:
 - You have some `.html` files you want to index
 - These `.html` files are served in a static file server, and are accessible by the search-ui to generate result previews
+- You have a input element to attach a search dropdown to
+  - For mobile devices, a fullscreen UI will show instead when this input element is focused.
+  - Note that this documentation is using an alternative UI mode (try the search function), which is covered later under [search configuration](./search_configuration.md#ui-mode).
+  - To preview the default mode, head on over to the mdbook page [here](./getting_started_mdbook.md#preview), and click on the **auto** button.

 If you require more, have a look through here first, then jump into the subsequent configuration pages to learn more.